rsapkf/rsapkf-site/src/writing/hobbies/speedcubing-overview/speedcubing-overview.md

   - Print out [this](https://www.cubeskills.com/tutorials/oll-algorithms) set of OLL algs from [Feliks Zemdegs' CubeSkills site](https://cubeskills.com/).
   - [2-look OLL - JPerm](https://www.youtube.com/watch?v=GhmYBgLoQQg).
   - [2-look OLL - More intuitive algorithms that I personally use](https://notes.rsapkf.xyz/docs/mathematics/rubiks-cube#2-look-oll).
 - Learn 2-look PLL first.
-It is recommended to learn the entire PLL as soon as possible since there are on 21 algs on the set.
+It is recommended to learn the entire PLL as soon as possible since there are only 21 algs on the set.

   - Print out [this](https://www.cubeskills.com/tutorials/pll-algorithms) set of PLL algs from CubeSkills.
   - [2-look PLL - JPerm](https://www.youtube.com/watch?v=f_Yor-ydZjs).